How This Astronomer Discovered A New Type Of Galaxy

 I want to finish off by asking, is there anything else you want people to know, anything else you want to talk about?

 I want to emphasize to find a support system.
 We generally feel like we are the only one going through these experiences, but although [member of your support system] might not go through the exact experience with you, they will have a sense about the hardship.
 Having these support systems is really important.
 If you are in an academic environment, you can reach out to the faculty, there are several associations for students.
 Just reach out.
 Even if the university doesn’t have [a support system for you] in your local environment, through social media just try to find the people that you click with.
 So you can share your experience and motivate each other, and in the end uplift each other.
 I think this is really important, and I really wish someone have given me that advice when I was young.

-Watch the brand new season of Breakthrough, a short film anthology that follows women working at the forefront of their fields.
+Watch Breakthrough, a short film anthology that follows women working at the forefront of their fields.